Configuration

 Host-user injection (@tag(user))

-targets leave the tag unset, keeping the canonical operator value
+Other Make targets leave the structured tag variables unset, so

-principalId is fixed to the canonical 32-byte value regardless of
+audit-correlatable principalId is fixed to the canonical 32-byte

-host user, so audit history is stable across $USER changes.
+value regardless of host user, so audit history is stable across

 or by passing --tag key=value to mkmanifest directly. system.cue